 Besides completing the online application, applicants will need to provide: (1) two official transcripts of undergraduate and (if applicable) graduate coursework; (2) official Graduate Record Examination (GRE) scores (Stony Brook's code for score reporting is 2548); (3) an acceptable score on TOEFL for foreign students (minimum TOEFL internet-based test score = 90, with minimum score for each sub-section = 22); (4) three letters of recommendation; and (5) a non-refundable $100 fee.
-Please send your transcripts, etc. directly to the IDPAS at:
+In addition, when promted to submit additional documents please upload your CV.
+Lastly, please send your transcripts, etc. directly to the IDPAS at:

 IDPAS Graduate Program Coordinator

 Applications will be reviewed by the admissions committee of the IDPAS, and successful applicants will be considered for financial assistance through the award of a tuition scholarship and teaching assistantship (TA).
 The deadline for receipt of applications and all supporting materials for Fall admission is January 15 .

 Currently, the IDPAS is unable to deliver a full curriculum in Socio-Cultural Anthropology.
 Thus, for the time being, the IDPAS will not accept any applications for the socio-cultural track.
 Students interested in Socio-Cultural Anthropology should apply to other programs.

 For more information on Stony Brook graduate admission policies, please visit The University at Stony Brook Graduate School Homepage.